ljsgrant/ga-project-1/README.md

-# Building Tetris with Javascript, HTML & CSS (General Assembly Project 1)
+# SEI Project 1: Building Tetris with Javascript, HTML & CSS

 ## Description & Deployment Link

-This was my first module project for the Software Engineering Immersive course with General Assembly, using HTML, CSS and JavaScript to build a classic game from scratch over the course of one week, to be deployed online and playable in the browser.
+This was my first module project for the Software Engineering Immersive (SEI) course with General Assembly, using HTML, CSS and JavaScript to build a classic game from scratch over the course of one week, to be deployed online and playable in the browser.

 ### Link to Deployed Game: